 1. It Doesn’t Get Rid Of The Scars

 Surprised?
 Apparently, it looks like your scars are gone for good.
 But the truth is, the laser treatment doesn’t make them vanish fully.
 Instead, it makes them less noticeable and appear like the scars aren’t there at all.

 2. The Treatment Outcomes Depend On The Skills Of The Person Performing It

 If the person performing the laser treatment is not skilled enough, you may not get the desired results.
-So, before booking an appointment, make sure a certified dermatologist will perform the procedure.
+So, before booking an appointment, ensure that a certified dermatologist will perform the procedure.
 The treatment outcome also depends on your body’s ability to make collagen and how diligent you are towards the post-treatment skin care routine.